 Before deciding on a business name, make sure that you will be able to trademark the name.
 No one wants to brand and build a business and then have to fight for it in court.

 4. Part of Your URL

-While it isn’t necessary to limit your domain name to your business name, it is a good idea to include your business name within your domain.
+While it isn’t necessary to limit your domain name to your business name, its a good idea to include your business name within your domain.

 For example, if your business name is TalkMonkey (made up name…use it if you want) and you want to create an online store to sell phone products, your domain name could be www.shoptalkmonkey.com.
 If you decide to create a communications app in the future, that domain can be www.talkmonkeyapp.com.
 You get the idea.
 Because you want your business name to be included in your domain name, make sure your business name isn’t too long.